unimib-datAI/mantistable-ui-docs/docs/getting-started/configuration.md

   POSTGRES_HOST="localhost"
   ```

   The hostname or IP address of the PostgreSQL server.
+The service is available also inside the Docker Network, so it's possible to specify `postgres`, which is the name of the service.

-- **`POSTGRES_POR`**
+- **`POSTGRES_PORT`**

   ```plaintext
   POSTGRES_PORT="5432"
   ```

-  The port on which the PostgreSQL server is running.
+  The port on which the PostgreSQL server is running. `5432` is the default one.

 - **`POSTGRES_DB`**